-Receive an in-depth education which will prepare you to seek work in the HVAC industry in a streamlined, hands-on classroom environment.
-By attending classes during the day or evening, you can earn your associate degree in Trades Management – HVAC in as little as 70 weeks* if you’re enrolled full-time.
+Earn your Associate Degree in HVAC!
+You’ll receive an in-depth education which will prepare you to seek work in the HVAC industry in a streamlined, hands-on classroom environment.
+By attending classes during the day or evening, you can earn your AAS Degree in Trades Management – HVAC in as little as 70 weeks* if you’re enrolled full-time.

 *Based on successful, full-time enrollment

 - Apply HVAC concepts regarding electricity, refrigeration, and more